vitaly-t/pg-promise/examples/select-insert.md

 );
 ```

-Let's implement a function, in accordance with that logic, to take a user's `name`,
+Let's implement a function, according to that logic, to take a user's `name`, and return
-and return a new or existing `id` of the record.
+a new or existing `id` of the record.

 ```js
 function getInsertUserId(name) {